 Pipe material, size and class shall be as specified on the Contract Drawings.
 Pipe class may be increased as required based on the manufacturers design calculations and layout, or the Contractors shoring and trench design.

-Reinforced circular concrete pipe and fittings: in accordance with [CAN/CSA A257 Series] [ASTM C76], diameter, strength classification as indicated on the Contract Drawings, designed for flexible rubber gasket joints in accordance with [CAN/CSA A257 Series] [ASTM C443].
+Reinforced circular concrete pipe and fittings: in accordance with CAN/CSA A257 Series as indicated on the Contract Drawings, designed for flexible rubber gasket joints in accordance with CSA A257 Series.

 Unless otherwise shown on the Contract Drawings, provide additional requirements as follows: